delivervaluedaily/manifesto/README.md

 Do not set out to complete features as envisaged each day - this is impossible.
 Instead, set out to complete thin slices of them, and don't be afraid of shrinking things even further as each day progresses.

-This is effectively the opposite of Scrum's committment to achieving fixed [sprint goals](https://www.scrum.org/resources/what-sprint-goal).
+This is effectively the opposite of Scrum's commitment to achieving fixed [sprint goals](https://www.scrum.org/resources/what-sprint-goal).

 ## But... surely this is impossible in complex landscapes?